TheGoldKay/typer/Issues.md

 rather than an empty string

 ##### 6 - Issue with word selection, must fix by forcing selection to the leftmost
 ##### 7 - More than one word selected at a time, enforce single selection
+##### Fix for 6 & 7

+It seems that in the **update** function, during the looping over the words, the copy of the *display_words* was being reduced inside the loop, thus in the next iteration the index didn't correspond to the right word because the copied display words was shorter than the original one, and thus when using *del self.display_words[index]* the index didn't correspond to the right word, and not only that, in the **keypressed** function getting the *self.focus_word.index* didn't get the right *focus_word* due to the error mentioned above, therefore I decided to hande the *focus_word* as stand alone rather than tracking the index of it on *display_words*.

+In order to avoid problems with index I broke out of the loop in **keypressed** and **update** as soon as either a word was selected or a word was deleted.